 The Planning Process

 Prior to handing out fliers and taking on clients, take some time to plan out your business and how you want to run it.
-While the process might seem as simple as buying a few shuttle vans and picking up a few pedestrians, it takes detailed planning to ensure that everything goes smoothly.
+While the process might seem as simple as buying a school bus for sale and picking up a few pedestrians, it takes detailed planning to ensure that everything goes smoothly.
 These are a few of the key steps you should take when you begin mapping out your potential new transportation business.

 Choose Your Transportation Type